+2.1 To approve:

-- 2.1 To recommend to Council: - That the draft 2017/18 revenue budget as set out in Appendix 1 be approved, including a proposed Council Tax freeze. - That the Statement of Reserves as set out in Appendix 2 be approved. - That the 2017/18 Fees and Charges as set out in Appendix 3 be approved. - That the capital programme and financing as set out in Appendix 4 be approved. - 2.2 To approve the Business Rates discount to local newspapers as detailed in Paragraph 6.5. - 2.3 To approve, that as we are still awaiting final Settlement figures, should the numbers change between Corporate Governance and Finance Committee and Full Council, that officers adjust the use of the surplus savings reserve (as necessary) so that the net budget and Council Tax remains unchanged. - 2.4 To approve that subject to the Regulatory and Support Services Committee decision on the Waste Service on the 6th February, the budget may be amended (as necessary) to reflect the need to undertake work and potentially make capital purchases in the FY 2017-18.
+- The formal Council Tax Resolution which calculates the Council Tax requirement as set out in Appendix 1. - The draft 2017/18 revenue budget as set out in Appendix 2, including a proposed Council Tax freeze. - The Statement of Reserves as set out in Appendix 3. - The 2017/18 Fees and Charges as set out in Appendix 4. - The capital programme and financing as set out in Appendix 5. - 2.2 To note that as we are still awaiting Final Settlement grant figures from Government, and to therefore give authority, that if the numbers change after full Council, that Section 151 Officer in conjunction with the Leader of the Council adjust the use of the surplus savings reserve (as necessary) so that the net budget and Council Tax remains as approved by Council.